-(Joint State consideration at the February 22, 2023, hearing)
+(Joint State consideration at the February 21, 2024, hearing)

-- Current OFWC and WFWC guidance regarding spring season mainstem recreational fisheries is not fully concurrent. - Chinook retention during January 1 through June 15 is closed under permanent regulations. - Retention of hatchery spring Chinook has been opened on April 1 in recent years. - The 2023 season structure is expected to be generally similar to recent years.
-Staff will meet with the CRRAG in early February to solicit input for developing a fishing plan. - Chinook stock-specific average wild impact rate expectations for 2023 are presented below and are based on recent-year averages: - o Upriver spring Chinook (January-June 15): 0.08% (2018-22 average)
+- Current OFWC and WFWC guidance regarding spring season mainstem recreational fisheries is not fully concurrent. - Chinook retention during January 1 through June 15 is closed under permanent regulations. - Retention of hatchery spring Chinook has been opened on April 1 in recent years via temporary rules. - The 2024 season structure is expected to be generally similar to recent years.
+Staff will meet with the CRRAG in early February to solicit input for developing a fishing plan. - Chinook stock-specific average wild impact rate expectations for 2024 are presented below and are based on recent-year averages: - o Upriver spring Chinook (January-June 15): 0.08% (2018-22 average)